jsoref/thorium/api/docs/src/concepts/images/images.md

 #### Requests & Limits
 ---
-Requests and limits are very similiar, but represent the minimum and maximum bounds on the amount of resources a image may consume.
+Requests and limits are very similar, but represent the minimum and maximum bounds on the amount of resources a image may consume.
 This means that if you set your requested resources to be 16 cpu cores your image will only be spawned if the cluster has at minimum 16 cores.